 After a harrowing ocean voyage to Boston in a small sailing ship, now in September of 1638, they were facing the further challenges of building rude shelters, gathering firewood, and drying what edible foods they could find to be able to survive the biting winds that would sweep across the river plain.

-The native Indians had been there before them and were still there in small numbers, relatively peaceful and even helpful when their paths crossed.
+Indigenous Peoples had been there before them and were still there in small numbers, relatively peaceful and even helpful when their paths crossed.
 The tasks of felling trees, building dwellings, and planting crops occupied every waking moment to insure survival until there was time in 1640 for the community to be “gathered” as a church.

 The first small meetinghouse for the settlement was constructed in 1642 on the upland above the broad river valley where our North Cemetery is today.
 It had a pitched roof and a dirt floor.
 At first there were no benches and, of course, no heat.
 This building would do for worship for ten years – a very strict orthodox form of worship.